-The science behind dental implants is pretty amazing and was actually discovered by accident.
-In 1952, a Swedish scientist found that when titanium was placed next to bone and left undisturbed, the bone grew right up to the surface of the titanium, making it nearly impossible to remove without cutting away the bone itself.
+The science behind dental Implants up to the surface of the titanium, making it nearly impossible to remove without cutting away the bone itself.
 This process is known as osseointegration, which literally means “to fuse with bone.”

 Today, dental implants are one of the most popular and effective methods of replacing missing teeth.
 Since the 1960s, titanium has remained the industry standard for dental implants.
 In fact, titanium implants have become one of the most successful medical devices with a long-term medical success rate of 94-97%.

 Although there has never been a report of a titanium allergy since dental implants have been in use, there are some people who have had allergies to other types of metal (nickel, for example).
 Other people have shown concern about any metals being in the body.
 As an answer to these concerns and to offer an alternative to titanium, several companies have developed “metal-free” implants with the use of zirconia.